 This is a partial progress report on the Cognition and Affect project.
-It all started when the late Max Clowes gradually persuaded me around 1970 (when I was at the University of Sussex) that the best way to make progress in various fields of philosophy (including epistemology, metaphysics, philosophy of mind, philosophy of language, philosophy of mathematics, and philosophy of science) was to understand how to design a working mind, or at least fragments of working minds, since doing it all at once was too difficult.
+It all started when the late Max Clowes gradually persuaded me around 1970 (when I was at the University of Sussex) that the best way to make progress in various fields of philosophy (including epistemology, metaphysics, philosophy of mind, philosophy of language, philosophy of mathematics, and philosophy of science) was to understand how to design a working mind, or at least fragments of working minds, since doing it all at once was too diffi cult.
 Some of the early results of that 'conversion' were reported in 1978 in The Computer Revolution in Philosophy: Philosophy, Science and Models of Mind.2 It was already clear then that understanding architectures was central to the task, and Chapter 6 reported some preliminary explorations which were followed in subsequent chapters with some discussions of mechanisms and structures for learning about numbers, the need for multiple forms of representation, the architecture of a visual system, and other things.
-The book was, in part, an attempt to explain why the problems were very hard (e.g. see Chapter 9 section 9.13) and why we could not expect rapid progress, contrary to claims made by various leading researchers in AI, prior to that time, and also later.

-Moving to a research chair at the University of Birmingham in 1991 (partly) liberated me from undergraduate teaching and enabled me to continue working on the ideas, helped considerably by interactions with members of the psychology department (Glyn Humphreys, Jane Riddoch and colleagues).
+Moving to a research chair at the University of Birmingham in 1991 (partly) liberated me from undergraduate teaching and enabled me to continue working on the ideas, helped considerably by interactions with members of the psychology department (Glyn Humphreys and colleagues).